-Many businesses require their employees to drive on company time, whether delivering goods, making personal calls or driving to and from meetings.
+Many businesses require their employees to drive on company time, whether delivering goods, making in-person appointments or driving to and from meetings.
 You may have considered providing company cars to help employees do their jobs, but you’re not sure if you should take on the extra expense.
 There are good reasons you should own a fleet of vehicles.

 If your employees deliver large items, carry specialized equipment or are tasked with meeting specific needs on the road, you can pay for them to retrofit their own vehicles with interior and exterior storage solutions.
 Keep in mind, these likely create extra costs and liability for your business.
 When vehicles get damaged as a result of transporting your product, you may be liable for repairs and vehicle value depreciation.

 If your fleet is made up of delivery or service vehicles, then you have a great opportunity to capitalize on mobile advertising.
-You and your employees are more likely to be invested in safer driving as it reflects upon your brand.
+You and your employees are more likely to be invested in safer driving as it has a direct impact on the perception of your brand.

-Depending on how well-maintained your vehicle is, it can amplify your brand in a positive manner.
+Branded vehicles can amplify your brand for those you work with in a positive manner as well.
 Arriving for a meeting in a run-down vehicle may hurt your company image, while a vehicle that’s too luxurious might call into question your company’s spending habits.
-If you want to have specific control over the image your vehicles represent, a corporate vehicle is the only way to do so.
+If you want to have specific control over the image your vehicles represent, a corporate vehicle is the best way to do so.

 Your employee and community safety is a central concern.
 When your employees drive their own cars, you can’t manage or control maintenance, insurance, upkeep, or other safety concerns.
 A fleet vehicle guarantees employees are current on insurance and maintenance, as well as you can easily track your employees’ driving records and habits.